-In our first article on Docker, we talked about what exactly the technology is, and what advantages it can provide in terms of delivering training.
+In our glossary page on Docker, we talk about what exactly the technology is, and what advantages it can provide in terms of delivering training.
 In this blog post, we’ll look at the practical applications of Docker in the e-learning space, as well as some real-life examples of Docker in use in companies.

 There’s a reason why we’re so passionate about Docker and so sure of its importance and benefits: it powers our Virtual Training Labs solution.

 Just to explain, a virtual training lab is a cloud-based training environment that provides learners with a real-world, hands-on lab environment.
 A lab environment is a group of physical or virtual (or both) computers that have been set up to allow you to test or develop applications.

 Docker Swarm technology allows us to spin up hundreds of these virtual training environments for students at one time.
 We can also provide analytics that lets you know how many of these labs are being spun up each month, and for how long.

 We spin up these lab environments in Linux containers (we explained the concept of images and containers in our previous post) and we can then run them for as long as the student needs them.
 These Docker virtual lab environments can then be embedded into Open edX courses.